-Hughie went off the radar again from 1910 through early 1912, picking up playing here and there, and becoming increasingly ill from the ravages drink had wrought upon his beleaguered liver.
+Hughie all but disappeared from public view again from 1910 through early 1912, picking up playing here and there, and becoming increasingly ill from the ravages drink had wrought upon his beleaguered liver.
 He was in Toledo Ohio in June 1912 when he managed to make the news twice on the same day.
 Hughie had collapsed earlier in the month and was sent to the Lucas County [Ohio] Infirmary.
 He died there on June 17 as a result of cirrhosis of the liver.
-However, and Hollywood could not have written it with much more cruelty, the final crushing blow of his difficult life actually came, thankfully, within a few hours after the end of his life.
-That very same day, Emma Cannon was finally able to secure a divorce decree in Michigan, not knowing that, as one headline writer cleverly stated, a "Higher Court had interfered with the Cannon divorce case."
+However, and Hollywood could not have scripted the story with much more bizzare cruelty, the final crushing blow of his difficult life actually came, thankfully, within a few hours after the end of his life.
+That very same day, Emma Cannon was finally able to secure her final divorce decree in Michigan, not knowing that, as one headline writer cleverly stated, a "Higher Court had interfered with the Cannon divorce case."

-May Robbins had her son's body sent to her in Connellsville, where it remains interred.
+May Robbins had her son's body sent to her in Connellsville, where it has been interred ever since.
 He remained there somewhat in obscurity for nearly a century.
 There was a feature story in the Pittsburgh Tribune-Review in 2006 concerning efforts by historians to have the state put a historic marker at his grave in Connellsville.
 It was ultimately turned down since, as the state regarded the situation, Cannon's story was not particularly unique in spite of his hit song, and actually more typical of the time.
 Some efforts have continued into the 2010s, but it appears little will be done in regards to honoring Cannon in his final resting place.

 Hughie's songs, or to be more specific, that particular song, will evidently never die.
 Bill Bailey has been in print one way or another since its first publication, including in song books, fake books, nostalgia books, band and orchestra arrangements, and even electronic download form.
-It has been recorded well over 1000 times by artists ranging from Louis Armstrong to Bobby Darin, and hardly a jazz or ragtime festival goes by without at least one or more renditions of Bill Bailey, Won't You Please Come Home.
+It has been recorded well over 1000 times by artists ranging from Louis Armstrong to Bobby Darin, and hardly a jazz or ragtime festival goes by without at least a few performances of Bill Bailey, Won't You Please Come Home.
 It is one of the most recognizable tunes of the ragtime era, even by the youth of the 21st century, and remains one of the top sellers from that decade.